 Managing insect pests is a very important consideration for corn and soybean producers.
 Crop production and protection programs rely on integrated pest management (IPM) approaches to prevent and solve problems.
 Concerns exist about the potential for pest insects to move into adjacent crops from field borders.
 However, studies have shown that grass and forb mixtures recommended for use in field borders do not negatively affect corn or soybean yields, which suggests that the potential for increased insect pests is not a concern.
 These borders had no affect on the abundance of bean leaf beetles (an important soybean insect pest), which helps alleviate farmers’ concerns.

 Federal policy provides financial incentives for landowners to manage some cropland field borders for wildlife habitat.
-Landowners may be eligible for an annual rental payment, cost-share or other incentives in exchange for removing field borders from crop production.
+Landowners may be eligible for payments, cost-share or other incentives in exchange for removing field borders from crop production.
 The economic question for landowners is: How much will conservation program payments offset the loss of future net revenue on the enrolled acres for the life of contract?

-The Food and Agricultural Policy Research Institute (FAPRI) at MU has conducted studies to estimate the net economic benefits of enrolling crop acres in the CP-33 conservation reserve program: Habitat Buffers for Upland Birds.
-FAPRI obtained information from groups of Missouri producers for real-world estimates of key variables, such as enrolled field border configurations, yields with and without field borders, program payments and costs of production.
+The Food and Agricultural Policy Research Institute (FAPRI) at MU conducted studies that estimated the net economic benefits of enrolling crop acres into conservation practices, such as the Conservation Reserve Program (CRP): CP-33 Habitat Buffers for Upland Birds (PDF).
+Information was obtained from groups of Missouri producers for real-world estimates of key variables such as enrolled field border configurations, yields with and without field borders, program payments and production costs.
 Specific types of farm businesses were then simulated for 10 years into the future under outlook scenarios.
-The FAPRI study did not attempt to estimate any benefits from improved wildlife habitat, such as recreational value.
+The FAPRI study did not attempt to estimate any economic benefit resulting from improved wildlife habitat, such as recreational value.

 While the net benefits were not positive for all scenarios, the simulations generally showed that, of the farm types studied (corn-soybean-wheat rotations), program payments would likely offset all of the foregone returns from crops, even with projections of historically high crop prices.

-For example, a 500-acre farm with 10 acres of field border increased net cash income, on average, by $250 per year, or $25 per enrolled acre.
+For example, a 500-acre farm with 10 acres of field border increased net cash income, on average, by $250 per year ($25 per enrolled acre).
 This farm gave up gross market revenue of $266 per year per enrolled acre.
 By not cropping it also avoided $164 per enrolled acre in operating costs (seed, fertilizer, chemical, fuel, repairs, etc.).
 The program payment more than made up the deficit in net crop returns foregone.

 Net benefits, either positive or negative, were relatively small.
 For example, the worst-case scenario tested a 1,400-acre farm with 20 acres of field border, which decreased net cash income by an average of $39 per year per enrolled acre, or $780 per year for the farm.